 In August 2014 I decided to review every book I read.
-At first I only published these reviews on Worlds Without End, an excellent speculative fiction site.
+At first I only published these reviews on Worlds Without End, a speculative fiction site.
 In October 2015 I decided to revamp an old, dormant blog to host them in a place of their own.
 You are reading that blog.

 The first 2.5 years of reviewing I read about book a week, but at the beginning of 2017 life happened, and because of that my reading dropped to about 2 books a month, depending on the page count, work, stuff.
-In October 2018 I decided to scale back my writing a bit, and focus more on writing shorter reviews combined in about one post a month.

-I’m living in Belgium.
+I live in Belgium.
 My mother tongue is Dutch, which might explain some mistakes or oddities in my English.
 Drop me a note if you spot any.

 Don’t hesitate to comment if you want to share opinions.

 “What do you despise?
 By this are you truly known.” – Princess Irulan